KhronosGroup/Vulkan-ValidationLayers/docs/gpu_dump.md

 The options for all extensions are available in **VkConfig** (and are also available as a preset).

+## Ways to use GPU Dump

+### Supplemental Validation

+Currently validation won't attempt to report errors where it is not 100% sure.
+Ultimately it is valid to update the memory on the GPU prior to a given draw/dispatch call.
+This will require a much more expensive GPU-AV in order to validate these GPU centric extension.

+If you only plan to update the memory once on the CPU, than validation could be catching these issues for you already!

+The idea is to turn on `GPU Dump` (with `warning`, not `info` level messages) on top of "normal core validation".
+From here `GPU Dump` will only report a `warning` when it detect a possible issue.
+This will provide a good portion of GPU-AV level checks, without needing to pay the performance cost of GPU-AV.

+### Wanting all the information

+Turn on GPU Dump, make sure to enable both `warning` and `info` level messages, and all the info will be printed.

+## Options

+There is currently a `VK_LAYER_GPU_DUMP_TO_STDOUT` option to allow printing directly to `stdout` incase you don't want to use the debug callback.

+We are very happy to hear from people of additional options they feel would be helpful!

 ## Example

 Using the "GPU Dump Descriptor" [setting](./settings.md):